 "The Mario G. Obledo National Coalition of Hispanic Organizations writes in support of the bill that 'using local police resources to support immigration law enforcement detracts from their primary goal of preserving the public order and ensuring that violent felons are apprehended and incarcerated in a timely manner.'
 SB 54, it continues, 'properly ensure that state and local law enforcement agencies, including school police agencies, will not engage in immigration enforcement.
 Further, SB 54 requires that California courts health facilities and schools safe and accessible regardless of immigration status.
 It is a compassionate bill designed to afford human rights to all of California's inhabitants.'
 Similarly, Asian Americans Advancing Justice, write that "SB 54 would disentangle local law enforcement from the business of deportations' and as a result will 'create safer spaces as schools, libraries, courthouses, shelters, DLSE facilities, and health care facilities, by limiting immigration enforcement at these locations.'
-The ACLU of Northern California observes that 'SB 54 upholds California's police departments, schools, healthcare facilities and courts remain accessible to Californians from all walks of life.'"
+The ACLU of Northern California observes that 'SB 54 upholds California's core values of equal treatment, community, family unity, and common humanity by ensuring that California's police departments, schools, healthcare facilities and courts remain accessible to Californians from all walks of life."